-- Land Use Bylaw 1.
+Land Use Bylaw

 The Land Use Bylaw is a key tool to implementing the policies and strategies of the Municipal Development Plan.
-The Land Use Bylaw will be reviewed in light of the policies of the Municipal Development Plan and any necessary revisions made to ensure that the desired policy directions can be realized. - Departmental Action Plans & Master Plans Master Plans Action Plans & Master Plans Action Plans & Master Plans Master Plans Action Plans & Master Plans Master Plans Action Plans & Master Plans Action Plans & Master Plan & Master Pl - Intermunicipal Development Plan 3.
-A review of the Intermunicipal Development Plan will be initiated with the County of Warner to implement the desired policy directions of the Municipal Development Plan. - Review of MDP 4.
-The Municipal Development Plan will be reviewed at least once every five years to ensure the policies reflect the community's desired direction for future growth. - Public opinion 5.
-Before any amendments are made to the Municipal Development Plan, public opinion will be included in the decision-making process through informational meetings and public hearings.
+The Land Use Bylaw will be reviewed in light of the policies of the Municipal Development Plan and any necessary revisions made to ensure that the desired policy directions can be realized.

+Departmental Action Plans & Master Plans

+2. Other implementation tools including Departmental Action Plans, the Capital Improvement Plan, Community Services Master Plan, and any other town plans that may be developed and will be reviewed on a regular basis to ensure consistency with the Municipal Development Plan.

+Intermunicipal Development Plan 3.
+A review of the Intermunicipal Development Plan will be initiated with the County of Warner to implement the desired policy directions of the Municipal Development Plan.

+Review of MDP

+4. The Municipal Development Plan will be reviewed at least once every five years to ensure the policies reflect the community's desired direction for future growth.

+Public opinion

+5. Before any amendments are made to the Municipal Development Plan, public opinion will be included in the decision-making process through informational meetings and public hearings.